Service UpdateImportant information for people applying for housing in Fife

 - No Immediate Needs

-You may get points for different circumstances but you will be placed in the group where you have the highest points.
+You may get points for different circumstances.
+At the end, you will be placed in the group where you have the highest points.
 Your housing need is worked out by awarding points for things like:

 - Living in a poor quality or below standard property